genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   groups A and B is the average expression of the gene in group A divided by the average expression of the gene in group B.

-  The log-fold change is obtained by taking the logarithm of the fold change in base 2.
+  The log-fold change is obtained by taking the logarithm of the fold-change in base 2.

 - **log-counts per million**: dividing each read count by the total read counts in